deepskystacker/DSS/Installers/README.txt

 20. Bug fix: Remove developer debugging code that required a C:\temp directory and just exited if it wasn't there.

-21. Insert a "-" character beween filelist name and numeric suffix so the output file is called e.g.: NGC7331-001.tif rather name NGC7331001.tif
+21. Insert a "-" character beween filelist name and numeric suffix so the output file is called e.g.: NGC7331-001.tif rather NGC7331001.tif

 Welcome to DeepSkyStacker 5.1.5
 ===============================